History of transportation in New York City: 19th century

 The Province of New-York greatly improved the old Indian trails that had served the colony's earlier masters.
 Country roads suitable for wagons included the King's Highway in Kings County, two Jamaica Roads through Jamaica Pass, and Boston Post Road.

 As new streets were laid out beyond Wall Street, the grid became more regular.
 The river areas being more useful, their streets were first, with streets parallel and perpendicular to their particular river.
-Later 18th-century streets in the middle of the island were even more regular, with city blocks longer in the approximately north/south direction than east/west.
+Later 18th-century streets in the middle of the island were even more regular, with city blocks longer in the approximately north–south direction than east/west.
 By the early 19th century, inland urban growth had reached approximately the line of the modern Houston Street, and farther in Greenwich Village.
 Due to expanding world trade, growth was accelerating, and a commission created a more comprehensive street plan for the remainder of the island.

 New York adopted a visionary proposal to develop Manhattan north of 14th Street with a regular street grid, according to the Commissioners' Plan of 1811.
 This would fundamentally alter the city aesthetically, economically, and geographically.
 The economic logic underlying the plan – which called for twelve numbered avenues running approximately north and south, and 155 orthogonal cross streets – was that the grid's regularity would provide an efficient means to develop new real estate property and would promote commerce.

-Into the midd-19th century, most streets remained unpaved, but tracks allowed smooth public transport by horse cars which were eventually electrified as trolleys.
+Into the mid-19th century, most streets remained unpaved, but tracks allowed smooth public transport by horse cars which were eventually electrified as trolleys.
 The 1854 Jennings streetcar case abolished racial discrimination in public transit.